CaptainDaVinci/Phone-Book/README.md

 ##USAGE
 Compile and run the code as follows:
 ```
-$ gcc main.c -o phonebook
+$ gcc main.c add.c delete.c display.c load.c search.c -o phonebook
 $ ./phonebook
 ```
 select the option '1' to display all the contacts in "**_Phone-Book.txt_**" file.
 Notice that these are just example values which can be altered.